Affiliate links on Android Authority may earn us a commission. Learn more.

 With PlayStation Plus Extra, you get even more value out of an annual subscription.
 The $15 monthly fee is the same as Xbox Game Pass Ultimate, which offers far more for the money, but the annual plan works out to just over $8 a month.
 Microsoft offers no competing 12-month plan that can match those prices.

 PlayStation Plus Premium is more difficult to recommend.
 It runs 20% more expensive on both the monthly and annual plans, and the added value is questionable at best.
 Unless you love older PlayStation games, you’re probably better off sticking with the middle tier.
-The cloud gaming is a nice touch, but real-life performance isn’t nearly as good as Stadia (RIP), GeForce Now, or even Xbox Cloud Gaming.
+The cloud gaming feature is a nice touch, but real-life performance isn’t as good as GeForce Now or Xbox Cloud Gaming.

 Where is PlayStation Plus available?